-- a copy of Form I-94 (Arrival/Departure Record) if you have it
+- a copy of Form I-94 (Arrival/Departure Record) if yours was not automated

 - a copy of your last EAD (if you are applying for a renewal or replacement EAD), or a copy of another government-issued identity document (such as a passport, birth certificate, state ID card, or a visa), and

 - two identical passport-style color photographs of yourself taken within 30 days of filing your EAD application.
 Make sure to lightly print your name and Alien Number on the back of the photos.

 Whether to Include a Filing Fee With Form I-765

 Whether you have to submit a payment with your EAD application depends on two factors: what your eligibility category is and whether you are filing for EAD for the first time.